omarestrella/ember-boilerplate/README.md

 ### But Grunt!

-I have started to prefer [Gulp.js](http://gulpjs.com/) over Grunt because it performs better and is a lot simpler to use for a simple compile and building pipeline.
+I have started to prefer [Gulp.js](http://gulpjs.com/) over Grunt because of its simplicity and performance.

 ## License